Operation “Sea Lion” Invading England In 1940? [Part Four]

 😀

-Cracking, well written article.
-Good to see you include forces from the rest of the allies and Commonwealth.
-This is often an area overlooked by the average Brit when talking about WW2 – just how much was given by our allies.
 Given such a defeat, it would be interesting to speculate how the rest of the war turned out.
 This defeat would weaken and demoralise, until that point, an unbeatable German army.
-Britain would clearly not be able to launch any sort of counter attack but I would imagine that German would have sued for peace again, although I expect… Read more »
+Britain would clearly not be able to launch any sort of counter attack but I would imagine that German would have sued for peace again, although I expect it would have been rebuffed by an obstinate Churchill.

 Weakened Germans in Europe?
 Yes, of course.
 But also weakened british forces in N.-Africa. @oriskany mentioned forces from Egypt joining the fight at home.
 So maybe some more successful Italians?